mehrighafar/proteinTrees/README.md

 # proteinTrees
-A project in Big Data Bioinformatics: Implementing and statistically Analyzing Protein Trees (19 Data sets).
+A project in Big Data Bioinformatics: Implementing and statistically Analyzing Protein Trees